 ESFJs enjoy group interactions more than ISFJs.
 They appreciate deep connections just as much, but they feel more energized from being in a bigger group.

-In addition, ESFJs are more likely to initiate a conversation with people that they don’t know than ISFJs, and they tend to have larger social circles.
+In addition, ESFJs are more likely than ISFJs to initiate a conversation with people that they don’t know, and they tend to have larger social circles.

 Even though it can take time for both types to truly open up, ESFJs are more open than ISFJs.
 This is especially the case when it comes to sharing their everyday lives.